 If you intend on switching your monitor from landscape to portrait orientation (or vice versa), make sure to leave this screw out.

 On the other hand, if you know for sure that you will keep your monitor in a fixed orientation, it is better to insert the screw.
 This will help keep the monitor aligned.

-The screw can not be easily added or removed after assembly, so it is important to decide on this beforehand.
+The screw is difficult to add/remove after assembly, so it is important to decide on this beforehand.

-Two pairs of hands is better than one
+Two pairs of hands are better than one

 While it is possible to install the monitor arm by yourself, it can be tricky with particularly large monitors.
 Large monitors are heavy, and with one person it can be a challenge to lift the monitor and position it correctly onto the arm at the same time.

 The bigger the monitor, the more difficult the assembly will be.
-So if you intend on using the Ergotron HX as a monitor arm for a Samsung 49″ CRG9, for example, it is best to get some help during installation.
+If you intend on using the Ergotron HX as a monitor arm for a Samsung 49″ CRG9, for example, it is best to get some help during installation.